kualta/site/posts/memetic-culture.md

 In every sphere of modern life, we see the same progression: authentic cultural elements are identified, commodified, and then mass-produced until they lose all connection to their original significance.

-Gamblecore, memetokens, even the exit polls - all symptops of the same desease.
+Gamblecore, memetokens, even the exit polls - all symptops of the same disease.
 Humanity is fed with opinions, packaged into echo chambers and discouraged from exploring.

 And why did you allow this to happen?
 Because it simply fills the empty space - you people have no culture.